On ‘Equipping Preachers,’ the Rev. Dr. Jerusha Matsen Neal shares research for an upcoming book

 - Make justice connections.
 “I think this is the preacher’s job at this moment: to make very clear to folks that climate care is racial justice.
 It is the eradication of poverty work, and it is decolonial work,” Neal said.
 “The crisis disproportionately impacts Black and brown bodies all over the world.”

 - Honor everyday resistance.
 “It’s easy to come up with solutions to the climate crisis that benefit only some,” Neal said.
-“When you look at how scripture describes resistance to empire, there is a consistent honoring of everyday resistance,” such as the lifesaving work of Hebrew midwives Shiphrah and Puah.
-“The work of ordinary women caring for vulnerable children begins to dismantle the empire that has set itself against Creation,” Neal said.
-Today, African American women including Heather McTeer Toney “are taking center stage in this fight.”
+Today, African American women including Heather McTeer Toney“are taking center stage in this fight.”

 “This work has to be locally rooted and biblically grounded,” Neal said.
 “It’s not political posturing.
 It’s core to who God is and what God requires of God’s people.”